apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

 ### Potential Use Cases

-- Replace current DataFusion protobuf definition used in Ballista for passing query plan fragments to executors.
+- Replace custom DataFusion protobuf serialization.
 - Make it easier to pass query plans over FFI boundaries, such as from Python to Rust
 - Allow Apache Calcite query plans to be executed in DataFusion